move-language/move/language/move-analyzer/editors/code/README.md

 ## Features

 Here are some of the features of the move-analyzer Visual Studio Code extension.
-Open a file with a `.move` file extension, and:
+Open a Move source file (a file with a `.move` file extension), and:

 - See Move keywords and types highlighted in appropriate colors.
 - Comment and un-comment lines of code using the `⌘/` shortcut on macOS (or the menu command "Edit >